Tighe O'DonoghueRoss: Paintings

 O'Donoghue/Ross favours oil painting for the depth and richness of colour.
 His work is inspired by the Old Masters and glazing as well as the scumbling technique which results in a wonderful subtlety of surface.

 "He sees paintings as capable of very deep communication...starting a process...creating images that the artist himself is not conscious of.
 His paintings can evoke some deeper realization of what we have in common."

 Stained glass

 Offered the opportunity to create stained glass windows for St Joseph's Church in Fenit, County Kerry was O'Donoghue/Ross' introduction to this medium.
-He has since received private commissions and his favourite pieces are the pair of windows placed in St Mary's Cathedral in Killarney, entitled Dawn & Dusk, with the simple yet profound statement placed at the bottom of the panels 'Why is there Anything' and 'Instead of Nothing'.
+Since then he received private commissions and his favourite pieces were the pair of windows placed in St Mary's Cathedral in Killarney, entitled Dawn & Dusk, with the simple yet profound statement placed at the bottom of the panels 'Why is there Anything' and 'Instead of Nothing'.

 The brochure produced by the Diocese of Diocese suggests 'The painted stained glass windows are a gateway, a portal into the light, a way of entering into a mood of meditation.
 They seek to invoke a feeling of mystery, or present an enigma and a profound experience of light and shade and colour.'